nikitsrj/Kubernetes-Cluster-Ansible/README.md

 ```

-Note Update MASTERPUBLICIP and NODEPUBLICIP and SSH-KEY entries in hosts file.
+Note:- Update MASTERPUBLICIP and NODEPUBLICIP and SSH-KEY entries in hosts file.

 Now edit ansible-playbook.yml and update MASTERPRIVATEIP value and save it.